gutfeeling/pythonbooks_reviews/README.md

 Github style markdown is supported.

+## It might take upto 10 minutes for your reviews to show up on the site

+Since the webpages are cached in the backend and the cache is flushed every 10 minutes, there might be a delay of upto 10 minutes before your review shows up on the site.

 ## I don't have a GitHub account.
 How do I leave a review?

 You can also send your review to reviews@pythonbooks.org.
 Don't forget to mention the name and author of the book you are